 Instructions

-• In a large nonstick pan, heat 2-3 tablespoon EVOO over medium heat until shimmering.
+• In a large nonstick pan, heat 2-3 tbsp EVOO over medium heat until shimmering.
 Add in the tomatoes and let them cook undisturbed for 2 minutes.
 (Use a splash guard for safety as the tomatoes will begin to pop in the oil.)

 • Add the garlic and season with kosher salt and black pepper.
 Toss around a bit.
 Cook for another 2 minutes, stirring occasionally.